Consumer Metrics Institute

 To provide a context for the scope or scale index excursions, we calculate the net total area 'under' the curve for constant trailing periods.
 These periods correspond in duration to a quarter, six months and a year - but they are sliding periods, shifting each day so that they always represent the most recent 91 days, 183 days and 365 days.
 Thus at any given time we have snapshots of the net positive or negative total impact of trends in Consumer interest over sliding (but fixed duration) time periods.

 The 'Percentiles' we provide from these calculations simply rank the trailing 'quarter' or 'six months' or 'year' among all similar duration calendar periods tracked by the BEA since the spring of 1947.
 A ranking of the 50th percentile means that a given trailing period was absolutely average.
 A ranking of the 90th percentile means that a trailing 91-Day period would be among the best one-tenth of all quarters since 1947 (if it were a true calendar quarter).
-Similarly, a ranking in the 5th percentile would place a trailing period among the worst 5 percent of all similar duration calendar periods recorded since 1947.
+Similarly, a ranking in the 5th percentile would place a trailing period among the worst 5 percent of all similar duration calendar periods recorded by the BEA since 1947.

 What are the 91-Day, 183-Day and 365-Day Growth Indexes?

 The trailing 91-Day, 183-Day and 365-Day Growth Indexes (or sometimes shown as Growth %) are simply 91, 183 and 365 day (respectively) moving averages for the year-over-year net growth/contraction of the 'Weighted Composite Index'.
-These are essentially the 'areas under the curve' that are ultimately used to calculate the corresponding 'trailing percentiles' through the statistical comparison of these values with one, two and four quarter GDP growth histories respectively in the U.S. Department of Commerce's Bureau of Economic Analysis GDP Growth Tables.
+These are essentially the 'areas under the curve' that are ultimately used to calculate the corresponding 'trailing percentiles' through the statistical comparison of these values with one, two and four quarter growth histories respectively in the U.S. Department of Commerce's Bureau of Economic Analysis BEA Growth Tables.
 These 'Growth Indexes' are the year-over-year actual growth from which the 'Trailing Percentiles' are drawn.

-Similarly the 183-Day Growth Index is our demand side measure of whether or not the Consumer stimuli to the economy are in a 'recession'.
+The 91-Day Growth Index is closely followed as 'demand side' proxies for major economic statistics.
+Similarly the 183-Day Growth Index is our demand side measure of whether or not the Consumer stimuli to the economy has been expanding or contracting for the equivalent of two consecutive quarters.
 Traditional economists use the 'two consecutive quarters' of growth or contraction as a signal for the economy dropping into or recovering from a recession.
 Our 183-Day trailing 'two quarters' does exactly the same for Consumer activities on the demand side of the economy.
 If the number is positive, the average reading of our 'Weighted Composite Index' over the preceding sliding 'two quarters' is signalling growth and no 'recession'.
 If, on the other hand, the 183-Day Growth Index is negative, then the trailing 'two quarters' were in net contraction, signalling a demand side 'recession'.

 1) In order to maintain consistent data series, the BEA is measuring the same types of supply-side data that they first developed in the middle of the previous century in a effort to analyze economic activities that were important at that time.
 We, on the other hand, are using twenty-first century technologies to measure real-time demand-side consumer activities typical of today.